ack43/rails_admin_settings/README.md

 Fork of [RailsAdminSettings](https://github.com/rs-pro/rails_admin_settings)

-App settings editable via RailsAdmin with support for ActiveRecord and Mongoid.
+App settings editable via RailsAdmin with support for ActiveRecord (MariaDB 10.2.7) and Mongoid.

 Supports images, files, html with or without sanitization, code with codemirror, etc.